ai chatbot citation research content optimization for AI what content gets cited by AI AI-friendly content strategy increase AI visibility

 Blog content is the number one page type cited in AI Overviews.
 Not product pages.
 Not landing pages.
 Not homepages.
 Blog posts and editorial content.

-For video, AI search engines overwhelmingly cite long-form YouTube videos.
-The sweet spot is 10 to 20 minutes (32% of cited videos), followed by 5 to 10 minutes (26%).
-Shorts account for just 5.7% of AI citations.
+For video, AI search engines overwhelmingly cite long-form YouTube videos in the 5-to-20-minute range.
+Shorts are almost never cited.
 If you're investing in video, go deep rather than short.

 How to Build for AI Visibility in 2026